 First of all, as obvious as it sounds, make sure your site is enabled to be indexed.
 Also add a site map to your blog, which you should already have by default if you use WordPress.com, and make sure your site is search engine ready.
 More on this in the next point.

-Another option you have to increase your traffic is to share your content in your social media pages and make sure your posts and images are shareable.
+Another option you have to increase your traffic is to share your content on your social media pages and make sure your posts and images are shareable.

-We started sharing on Facebook, Twitter, Google+, Tumblr and Pinterest!
-However after a year we ditched Google+ and Tumblr as they didn’t do much for us, and started building an audience in Instagram.
+We started sharing on Facebook, Twitter, Google+, Tumblr, and Pinterest!
+However, after a year we ditched Google+ and Tumblr as they didn’t do much for us, and started building an audience on Instagram.

 Whatever social network you choose, make sure it is compatible with your niche!

 TIP: And why not grow an email list and use it to send out periodic newsletters?